Rayai2024/Hina/README.md

 # Hina

-ZerePy is an Agent built using Zerepy frameowk, powered by OpenAI or Anthropic LLMs.
+Hina is an Agent built using Zerepy frameowk, powered by OpenAI or Anthropic LLMs.

 ## Features